20-Minute Chest Workout

 Building a bigger and broader chest is the primary goal for many gym-goers, which is why there’s always a queue for the bench press no matter what time you train.
-But the world’s most popular lift (by our reckoning anyway) isn’t actually the best exercise for maximising chest development.
+But the world’s most popular lift (by our reckoning anyway) isn’t actually the best chest exercise for maximising muscle development.
 For that you need to hit your pecs from different angles using the muscles’ full range of motion, plus some explosive moves, to work as many muscle fibres as possible.
 The result?
 They’ll grow back bigger and stronger – giving you impressive mass and the ability to lift more weight next time.
+That’s what this chest workout does.

 How To Do This Workout